open-edge-platform/orch-ci/README.md

 ## Contributing

 We welcome contributions to improve the CI processes.
-Please read the `CONTRIBUTING.md` file for guidelines on how to contribute.
+Please read the [CONTRIBUTING.md](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/developer_guide/contributor_guide/index.html) file for guidelines on how to contribute.

 ## License

 This repository is licensed under the Apache License 2.0.
-See the `LICENSES/Apache-2.0.txt` file for more details.
+See the [Apache 2.0 License](LICENSES/Apache-2.0.txt) file for more details.

 ## Code of Conduct